eclipse/jifa/README.md

 ## Introduction

-Online Analyzer for Heap Dump, GC Log, and Thread Dump.
+Online Analyzer for Heap Dump, GC Log, Thread Dump and JFR.

 Please refer to [GitHub Pages](https://eclipse.github.io/jifa) for more information.